catid/CauchyCaterpillar/README.md

 #### Packet re-ordering:

-CCat can deliver data out of order, so its output should be fed into a dejitter buffer.
+CCat can deliver data out of order.

-#### How much FEC to send?
+#### How many FEC packets should be sent?

 Based on my simulations you should send at minimum 1.75x the packetloss rate (PLR) or it will not be effective.
-I'd recommend just doubling or tripling the packetloss rate.
+I'd recommend just doubling the detected PLR.

 ![alt text](https://github.com/catid/CauchyCaterpillar/raw/master/docs/gack_top_plr_fec.png "Operation hull for PLR versus FEC")